WStreet Trading Guidelines

 We are here to help you, it's our business.
 Ask for help before you are in a serious predicament, it's easier on both of us.
 For questions about recommendations you have several communication channels open to you.
 Your primary point of contact is your personal representative.
-For trading questions you can call Nikki in our recommendation database department at 212-622-7555.
-You can also email the ResearchDesk@wstreet.com if your rep is unavailable.
-For questions about your account please use email@example.com.
+For trading questions, call our research desk at 212-514-9500, Option 5.
+You can also email the email@example.com if your rep is unavailable.
+For questions about your account please use firstname.lastname@example.org.

 Nothing goes straight up or straight down.
-If a stock passes the recommended buy limit, don't chase it.
+If a stock passes the recommended buy limit (if there is one), don't chase it.
 If you miss a trade, there is always another coming right up.
 Often times it will come back and give you a second chance to enter.
 Chasing stocks up destroys the risk/reward ratio and can leave you holding the bag.

 Trading Gap Openings